mtrudel/bandit/lib/bandit/http2/README.md

    any number of other actions
 4. This process is repeated every time we receive data from the client until the `Bandit.HTTP2.Connection` module indicates that the connection should be closed, either normally or due to error.
-Note that the Frame deserialization process may end up signalling a connection error if the parsed frames fail specific criteria (generally, the Frame parsing modules are responsible for identifying errors as described in [section 6](https://datatracker.ietf.org/doc/html/rfc7540#section-6) of RFC 7540).
-In these cases, the failure is passed through to the connection module for processing, as it remains the ultimate authority on the state of the connection
+Note that frame deserialization may end up returning a connection error if the parsed frames fail specific criteria (generally, the frame parsing modules are responsible for identifying errors as described in [section 6](https://datatracker.ietf.org/doc/html/rfc7540#section-6) of RFC 7540).
+In these cases, the failure is passed through to the connection module for processing in order to coordinate an orderly shutdown or client notification as appropriate

 ## Processing requests

-The details of a particular stream are contained within a `Bandit.HTTP2.Stream` struct & a `Bandit.HTTP2.StreamTask` process in the case of active streams.
+The details of a particular stream are contained within a `Bandit.HTTP2.Stream` struct (as well as a `Bandit.HTTP2.StreamTask` process in the case of active streams).
 The `Bandit.HTTP2.StreamCollection` module manages a collection of streams, allowing for the memory efficient management of complete & yet unborn streams alongside active ones.